shabeena17/GrandDaughter/README.md

 ----
 ## Acknowledgements
-We thank the Professor Haibing Lu, the faculty and students of Santa Clara University and San Jose Senior Communities for participating our survey.
+We thank Professor Haibing Lu for all his support.
+We'd also like to thank the faculty and students of Santa Clara University and San Jose Senior Communities for participating our survey.